Restorative

 1

-An exam or consultation will determine if inlays or onlays are suitable options, before teeth are prepared for treatment.
+A consultation or exam will determine if dental inlays and onlays are a suitable solution for you.
+Your teeth are then prepared for treatment.

 2